First Book Manuscript Workshop Competition

-Faculty completing their first monograph; manuscripts should be near completion but still in a position to benefit from review.
-Faculty members should be ready to revise in the summer of 2021.
+Faculty completing their first monograph (not textbook); manuscripts should be near completion but still in a position to benefit from review.
+Faculty members should be ready to revise in the summer of 2022.

 Adjudication Criteria: Number of Workshops: We will be funding up to two workshops this Spring.

-Applicants should apply by writing a proposal and submitting it with a cover sheet by the deadline of Friday, April 16, 2021 (Extended Deadline).
+Applicants should apply by writing a proposal and submitting it with a cover sheet by the deadline of Monday, March 21, 2022.
 Please see below for details.

 Proposals must include the following components, saved as a single PDF: